The Big Night (1951 film): Plot

-Cooper takes George to one of Judge's haunts, where George encounters the conman who robbed him and wins a fight with him.
-At another club, he also meets Cooper's girlfriend Julie, and has his first drink.
-George is entranced by Terry Angelus, a Black singer and tries to awkwardly compliment her on her talent and beauty as they leave, but uses a racist phrase that he immediately regrets.
+Cooper takes George to one of Judge's haunts, where George encounters the con man who had robbed him and is provoked into lashing out at him, apparently beating him unconscious.
+At another club, he meets Cooper's girlfriend Julie and takes his first drink.
+At Julie's apartment, George wakes to find that Julie's sister Marion has been watching him.
+She expresses sympathy and concern for him and they kiss, but George reacts with hostility and leaves when he finds that Marion had tried to hide his gun.

-At Julie's apartment, George passes out but wakes to find that her sister Marion has been watching him.
-She expresses sympathy and concern for him and the two kiss, but George reacts with hostility, and leaves when he finds that Marion had tried to hide his gun.
-At Judge's newspaper, he learns the journalist's address and goes there to confront him.
-Facing George's gun, Judge explains that he had punished Andy because Frances, the missing girlfriend at the birthday party, was his sister, and that she had killed herself when Andy would not marry her.
-George cannot bring himself to shoot Judge, but the writer attacks him and in the struggle, Judge is shot.
-George seeks shelter with Marion and Cooper for a while, but when he returns to the bar, he sees that police have come to arrest his father for Judge's shooting.
-Afraid and confused and still holding the gun, George confesses but learns that Judge was only wounded.
-His father explains that he had not been able to marry Frances because was still married to George's mother, who had run off with another man.
-Andy had not wanted his son to grow up hating his mother.
-He persuades George to surrender the gun, and the two, professing their love for each other, go away with the police.
+George finds Judge's address and goes there to confront him.
+Facing George's gun, Judge explains that he punished Andy because Judge's sister Frances had killed herself when Andy refused to marry her.
+George decides to leave, but Judge picks up George's gun and begins to phone the police.
+The men fight and the gun goes off.
+Judge falls to the floor.
+George seeks shelter with Marion and Cooper, but Cooper, fearing scandal, roughly throws him out of the apartment.
+In the daylight hours, George tries to visit a church for help, but the priest is just going out on an urgent visit.
+George returns to his apartment, where Andy attempts to cover up his son's involvement by stripping him and putting him to bed as the police sirens are heard.
+Just as Andy has put on the houndstooth jacket George had been wearing, the police burst in and Andy is handcuffed.
+George realises that his father is trying to assume responsibility for the shooting and, dodging Flanagan, frantically stops the police from leaving.
+Exhausted and confused, George confesses and produces the gun.
+However, one of the policemen reveals that Judge was only wounded.
+His father explains that he had not been able to marry Frances because he was still married to George's mother, who had fled with another man.
+Andy persuades George to surrender the gun and both are taken away by the police.
+Flanagan, who has watched the scene silently, closes the bar as the noise of the sirens recedes.